timothycdc/tchungblog/exampleSite/content/blog/a-seemingly-difficult-dfm-maths-question.md

 And that concludes it for this question!
 I did learn a lot of problem-solving skills from this one.
 This question ought to be worth more than 5 marks ;)

-\*Answer:  The angle at a centre of a circle is twice the angle at the circumference (Picture from [https://www.onlinemathlearning.com/](https://www.onlinemathlearning.com/ "https://www.onlinemathlearning.com/"))
+\*Answer:  The angle at a centre of a circle is twice the angle at the circumference ([Picture source](https://www.onlinemathlearning.com/))

 ![](https://www.onlinemathlearning.com/image-files/circle-theorem.png)